Skip to main content

 • There is written text and pictorial signage on or near the toilet door.

-• The contrast between the external door and wall is good.
+• The contrast between the external door and wall is high.

 • The door opens inwards.